-The Diploma in Tropical Medicine is an intensive non-degree program consisting of four modules.
+The Diploma in Tropical Medicine is an intensive non-degree program consisting of four modules and a lab practical.
 Completion of this program will prepare health care professionals to sit for the CTropMed®--Certificate of Knowledge in Clinical Tropical Medicine and Travelers' Health.
-To earn the diploma all four modules must be successfully completed within 36 months.
+To earn the diploma all four modules and the lab practical must be successfully completed within 36 months.

 Note: The program does not involve patient contact.

 The order in which you take the modules is flexible to allow you to align your study with your other obligations.
-However, module three must be taken before module four.
-All modules are offered once a year and you have three years in which to complete all modules.
+All modules are offered once a year and you have 36 months in which to complete all modules.
 View schedule of upcoming offerings.

-NOTE: For current Baylor degree-seeking students who complete all four modules, their transcripts will show the completion of the Diploma but no specific modules will be displayed on the transcripts.
-If students complete one, two, or three courses, no specific courses will be shown on the transcripts.
-All students (degree-seeking and non-degree seeking) will receive a certificate of completion after the successful completion of each module and a Diploma in Tropical Medicine upon the successful completion of all four modules from the National School of Tropical Medicine.
+For current BCM degree-seeking students who complete the entire diploma program, their transcripts will show the completion of the Diploma, but no specific modules will be displayed on the transcripts.
+All students (degree-seeking and non-degree seeking) will receive a certificate of completion after the successful completion of each module or lab practical and a Diploma in Tropical Medicine upon the successful completion of all courses from the National School of Tropical Medicine.

 Upon completion of the Diploma in Tropical Medicine course, you will be able to:

-- Perform basic diagnostic procedures and identify the organisms that cause illness.
+- Perform basic diagnostic procedures and identify the organisms that cause tropical illnesses.

-- Recognize and describe treatment of diseases (e.g., rickettsiae, ehrlichiosis, anaplasma, leptospirosis, etc.), describe the vector biology involved in the transmission of certain pathogens and the public health methods of controlling or preventing these diseases.
+- Describe the vector biology involved in the transmission of certain pathogens and the public health methods of controlling or preventing these diseases.

-- Describe the principles and management of childhood illness, reproductive healthcare, and current approaches to address health needs of women and children, apply diverse clinical sub-specialties focus on the tropics, and discuss the differential diagnosis for returning travelers with fever and/or eosinophilia.
+- Describe the principles and management of childhood illness, reproductive healthcare, and current approaches to address health needs of women and children.